If an acquirer does not obtain full control of a target company, what rights do minority shareholders enjoy?

-Public Company (shareholder holding more than 25% but below 50%)
+Public Company (shareholders holding more than 25% but below 50%)

-The following transactions require the vote of shareholders holding at least ¾ of the shares with voting rights attending a shareholders meeting.
-Thus, if a shareholder holds more than 25%, it can veto such a transaction.
+The following transactions require the vote of shareholders holding at least three-fourths of the shares with voting rights attending a shareholders meeting.
+Thus, if a shareholder holds more than 25%, the shareholder can veto such a transaction.

 - An increase or decrease of registered capital.

 - A sale or transfer of the whole or substantial parts of the business of the target company to other persons.